Developer(s) – Shiro Games

 Lifespan – 1/10

-Unfortunately, this is where my opinion of this game starts to fall downwards sharply.
+Unfortunately, this is where my opinion of Evolandstarts to fall downwards sharply.
 It would take an average of no more than 4 hours to finish, which for a turn-based RPG that incorporates elements of Zelda games is absolutely unacceptable.
-I was stunned to learn about how little a time South Park: The Stick of Truth lasts after I played through it last year, but this game certainly takes that kind of disappointment to an entirely new level.
+I was stunned to learn about how little a time South Park: The Stick of Truth lasts after I played through it last year, but this game certainly takes that kind of a disappointment to an entirely new level.

 Storyline – 4.5/10